 As such, the ‘My Mentor’ program has been implemented for students in Years 9 to 12 inclusive.

 RATIONALE: Inspiring tomorrow’s leaders

-The ‘My Mentor’ program will provide Mentor teachers and groups of students with regular contact opportunities within which to develop:
+The ‘My Mentor’ Program will provide Mentor teachers and a group of students with regular contact opportunities within which to develop:

 Program outline and aims